atlassian/react-beautiful-dnd/README.md

 |};
 ```

 The `children` function is also provided with a small amount of state relating to the current drag state.
 This can be optionally used to enhance your component.
 A common use case is changing the appearance of a `Draggable` while it is being dragged.
 Note: if you want to change the cursor to something like `grab` you will need to add the style to the draggable.
-(See [`DragDropContext` > style](#extending-draggableprops-style) above)
+(See [Extending `DraggableProps.style`](#extending-draggableprops-style) above)

 ```js
 <Draggable draggableId="draggable-1" index={0}>